muraschal/lnhunt/README.md

     A->>U: Reveals the quiz question
 ```

-Each question is locked behind both an access code and a Lightning payment.
+Each question is locked behind both a physical code and a Lightning payment.
 Once both are completed, the question is revealed.
-Answering it correctly unlocks a "solution word" for the final message.
+Answering it correctly unlocks a "digital code" for the final message.
 **Solved questions display their image as a badge on the start screen.**

 ---